Adventures without running water in Madrid – Spain is different

 I had houseguests from the north of Europe who dealt with it pretty well.
 I tried to assure them that no, Spain isn’t always like this.

-Our infrastructure rivals that of other semi-civilized countries like Slovakia and Kazakhstan.
+Our infrastructure, in fact, rivals that of other semi-civilized countries like Slovakia and Kazakhstan.
 It’s just my old building that has the problem.

 Flashback over, we return to the present